 The new concerns about high-speed rail's final price tag have not deterred state and federal officials from proceeding with the design of the new train system.
 This week, in fact, U.S. Transportation Secretary Ray LaHood authorized a $179 million grant to California for various rail-related improvements.
 The grant includes $86 million to the rail authority for construction of the Central Valley segment.

-The rail authority will accept public comments on the newly released EIR between Aug.
+The rail authority will be accepting public comments on the newly released EIR between Aug.
 15 and Sept.
 28. The documents are available at the rail authority's website, www.cahighspeedrail.ca.gov.